TransitionsAbroad.com Home. Transitions Abroad founded 1977.

 “I was just a middle class kid from rural Oregon who had seen all he could see where he was and needed to go somewhere else.
 It was the right place, at the right time, to help me keep growing.” — Matt Wallaert, UWC graduate, Hong Kong campus

-When I was in high school, I figured that studying abroad was a pleasure reserved solely for the affluent and only available during university years.
-If only I had known about United World College: I would have had an exciting, fast-paced, intellectually stimulating, and wildly different finish to high school than I could have imagined.
+In high school, I figured studying abroad was a pleasure reserved solely for the affluent and only available during my university years.
+If only I had known about United World College, I would have had an exciting, fast-paced, intellectually stimulating, and wildly different finish to high school than I could have imagined.
 And what is most extraordinary is that my study abroad would have been virtually free.
-If you know somebody who is of high-school age and looking for something different, United World College might be the solution.
+If you know somebody who is of high school age and looking for something different, United World College might be the solution.

 What is United World College?

-United World College (UWC) is a global educational NGO that has 17 colleges on five continents.
-The majority are pre-university programs that take that place of the last two years of high school, or in some cases the last year of high school plus one extra year.
-Graduates receive an International Baccalaureate (IB) diploma, in addition to a standard high school transcript.
+United World College (UWC) is a global educational NGO with 18 colleges on four continents, instructing and enlightening 10,500 students yearly.
+The majority of the colleges are pre-university programs that replace the last two years of high school or, in some cases, the last year plus one extra year.
+Graduates can receive one of two optional International Baccalaureate diplomas and a standard high school transcript.
+The two types of diplomas are the International Baccalaureate Diploma Programme (IBDP) and the International Baccalaureate Career-related Programme (IBCP), both of which are two-year pre-university curricula offered to students between 16 and 19.

-The school accepts applicants from around the world, so the student body is widely varied in terms of culture, language, and background.
-The students come together (most of them far away from home) to study, socialize, and effect positive change in the world — together.
+The school accepts applicants from around the world, so the student body is widely varied in culture, language, and background.
+The students come together (most of them far away from home) to study, socialize, and effect positive change in the world.

 Community Projects

-In addition to the standard educational curriculum, UWC places importance on community projects, which students take part weekly.
-The projects can be quite involved and provide critical services as well: one campus operates a lifeboat service along their coastline, and another school in a less developed country focuses on literacy projects.
+In addition to the standard educational curriculum, UWC emphasizes community projects, which students participate in weekly.
+The projects can also be involved and provide critical services: one campus operates a lifeboat service along its coastline, and another school in a less developed country focuses on literacy projects.

-The students also participate in an annual “project week,” where they collectively take on an even larger and more in-depth task (that can be either local or international in nature).
+The students also participate in an annual “project week,” where they collectively take on an even more extensive task (that can be either local or international in nature).

 UWC Operations

-UWC is a Global Educational NGO that places importance on education over tuition (we’ll get to that shortly).
-As such, it relies on a small army of volunteers (many of whom are UWC graduates who want to give back), who manage everything from student selection, to marketing, to the ever-necessary fundraising.
-Community activists and philanthropists along with UWC graduates largely keep the ball rolling.
+UWC is a Global Educational NGO that prioritizes education over tuition (we’ll get to that shortly).
+As such, it relies on a small army of volunteers (many of whom are UWC graduates who want to give back) who manage everything from student selection to marketing to the ever-necessary fundraising.
+Community activists, philanthropists, and UWC graduates largely keep the ball rolling.

 Student Selection

-Each country has a National Committee (again, made of up volunteers), who are charged with the annual selection of students for the next UWC class.
+Each country has a National Committee (again, made up of volunteers), which is charged with the annual selection of students for the next UWC class.
 There are over 1,000 spots for new UWC students each year, and the volunteer National Committees collectively sort through applications from 150 countries to arrive at the next student body.

-UWC is very vocal about keeping race, religion, politics, and ability to pay out of the selection criteria.
-The school is not meant to be a launching pad just for affluent students headed for an ivy-league education; and inner circle politics are kept to a minimum as a result.
+UWC is vocal about keeping race, religion, politics, and ability to pay out of the selection criteria.
+The school is not meant to be a launching pad just for affluent students headed for an Ivy League education, and inner-circle politics are kept to a minimum.

 Although the UWC campuses are spread around the world, the universal teaching language is English (and assistance is given to those students who need help learning).

-As for the student’s application responsibilities, each National Committee develops an application process that is pertinent to the country in question.
+As for the student’s application responsibilities, each National Committee develops an application process pertinent to the country.
 Most involve writing essays and attending interviews.

 Selecting the The Location of the Campus

-Although you may have a UWC campus in your home country, students often choose to attend UWC campuses abroad to deepen the experience.
+Although you may have a UWC campus in your home country, students often attend UWC campuses abroad to deepen their experience.
 Most application processes allow students to rank their order of preference of school.

 Matt Wallaert is an American who studied at UWC’s Hong Kong campus.
 “I wanted somewhere as different as possible from where I grew up, somewhere that would push me to be different myself.
 I could have gone to Norway or Wales or somewhere European, but that felt like a vacation, rather than an adventure.
 Going to a UWC, for me, was about stretching and Hong Kong felt like the best place to do that.”

-By the same token Elisa Cundiff, who is also an American who studied (a few years later) at the Hong Kong campus, says it doesn’t really matter where you go; instead that the international experience is inherent in the student body.
+By the same token, Elisa Cundiff, an American who studied (a few years later) at the Hong Kong campus, says it doesn’t really matter where you go; instead, the student body's international experience is inherent.
 “I actually visited four UWC's and came to realize that no matter where I would have gone, I would have had an incredible international experience.
 When you attend a school of less than 200 students, picked from 120 different nations, you could be anywhere”.

-Nahal decided on his campus according to the scholarships on offer.
-He had a 100% scholarship to attend the UWC-USA campus, but only a 50% scholarship for the UWC-India campus.
+Nahal decided to go to his campus based on the scholarships available.
+He received a 100% scholarship to attend the UWC-USA campus but only a 50% scholarship for the UWC-India campus.

 Cost and Scholarships

-American students are familiar with Shelby Davis, who funds many (if not most) UWC scholarships for Americans, in addition to providing funding for the UWC-USA campus.
+American students are familiar with Shelby Davis, who funds many (if not most) UWC scholarships for Americans and provides funding for the UWC-USA campus.

 Benefits of a UWC Education